alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

   waypoint on supercharging.
 Default: true.
 * `SpanshAttack.clearOnShutdown` (boolean): whether or not to automatically clear an active neutron route on Elite client shutdown.
 Default: true.
+* `SpanshAttack.defaultToLadenRange` (boolean): whether or not to default to your ship’s laden range (as reported by EDDI) instead of asking for user input.
+Setting a ship’s jump range in the `SpanshAttack.getShipRange` command will still overrule this.
+Default: false.
 * `SpanshAttack.copyWaypointToClipboard` (boolean): whether to copy the next waypoint into the Windows clipboard for use in other programs.
 Default: false.
 * `SpanshAttack.useEddiForVoice` (boolean): whether to use EDDI over VA’s